arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us.md

 * [Chapter 4](state-monad-for-the-rest-of-us-4): in which you find an existential crossroad.
-* [Chapter 5](state-monad-for-the-rest-of-us-5): in which you discover that Procrastination® is The Functional Solution to all problems.
+* [Chapter 5](state-monad-for-the-rest-of-us-5): in which you discover that Procrastination&reg; is The Functional Solution to all problems.

 # References